ontoportal/documentation/docs/_steps/initial_configuration.md

 These settings will configure your installation for your environment.

+## Replacing 4store with Allegrograph

+Your {{site.opva}} can use either 4store or (new with version 3.0) Allegrograph as its RDF backend storage.
+The 4store is the default RDF store for the system, as we have much more experience with it to date.

+If you want to use the Allegrograph RDF store instead of the default 4store RDF store, visit the <a href="allegrograph_configureation">Allegrograph Configuration</a>
+page before you begin adding ontologies.

 ## Adding ontologies

 The detailed process of submitting ontologies is described in the <a href="../../ontologies/submitting_ontologies">Submitting Ontologies</a> section